 The Company loans securities temporarily to Cowen and Company in connection with its securities lending activities.
 The Company receives cash as collateral for the securities loaned.
 Increases in security prices may cause the market value of the securities loaned to exceed the amount of cash received as collateral.
 In the event the counterparty to these transactions does not return the loaned securities, the Company may be exposed to the risk of acquiring the securities at prevailing market prices in order to satisfy its client obligations.
 The Company manages this risk by requiring credit approvals for counterparties, by monitoring the market value of securities loaned on a daily basis, and by requiring additional cash as collateral or returning collateral when necessary.
 The Company borrows securities temporarily from ATM in connection with its securities borrowing activities.
 The Company deposits cash as collateral for the securities borrowed.
 Decreases in security prices may cause the market value of the securities borrowed to fall below the amount of cash deposited as collateral.
 In the event the counterparty to these transactions does not return collateral, the Company may be exposed to the risk of selling the securities at prevailing market prices.

-8. Subsequent Events
+10. Subsequent Events

-The Company has evaluated events through August 21, 2023, the date the statement of financial condition was issued and has determined that there were no subsequent events requiring adjustment or disclosure to the statement of financial condition.
+The Company has evaluated events through February 29, 2024 and has determined that there were no subsequent events requiring adjustment or disclosure to the statement of financial condition.